When we hear the phrase “dress code” we're most likely to associate it with workplace rules.

-There is a certain amount of leeway at social events, particularly daytime ones, so if you prefer a lighter gray suit or a dark brown one, those are acceptable.
+There is a certain amount of leeway at social events – particularly daytime ones – so a lighter gray suit or a dark brown one are acceptable.

 For the most part, though, “business dress” means the more formal end of men's suits.

-If, on the other hand, the invitation simply says “suits and ties for men” or something along those lines, “social suits” with lighter colors or more vivid patterns are acceptable.
+If, on the other hand, the invitation simply says “suits and ties for men”, “casual suits” with lighter colors or more vivid patterns are acceptable.

-This isn’t strictly speaking a dress code, but it is a request you will see from time to time on invitations, particularly to dressed-up but light-hearted affairs like brunches and church outings.
+Strictly speaking, this isn't a dress code.
+But it is a request you will see from time to time on invitations – particularly to dressed-up but light-hearted affairs like brunches and church outings.